Differences between Botox and Dysport in Edmonton

-While Botox and Dysport come from the same botulinum type Toxin, there are some recorded differences.
-Let's find out the differences.
+While Botox and Dysport come from the same botulinum type, Toxin, some recorded differences exist.
+Let’s find out the differences.

 When compared to Botox, Dysport is more diluted.
-This does not reduce it's efficacy at all.
-What this means is, to achieve the same result; you might have to use more units of Dysport.
+This does not reduce its efficacy at all.
+To achieve the same result, you might have to use more units of Dysport.
 For the same treatment, the number of units of Botox used would be less than the number of units of Dysport used.

 Some hospitals charge per unit.
 Hence, this slight difference in the number of units might reduce the cost.
 The difference in cost would not be much after finishing the treatment.
 This alludes to the fact that more units of Dysport would achieve the desired results.